chris-prener/areal/README.md

 into both modern data management (e.g. `tidyverse`) and spatial data (e.g. `sf`) frameworks.

+## Bug Fixes in v0.1.4

+There are two additional bug fixes in v0.1.4:

+1. Data that do not require being converted back from a geometry collection (see \#2 in the next section) were still being processed through this code, making runtimes longer than necessary.
+This has been fixed.
+2. Mixed interpolations with multiple extensive and intensive variables would get incorrect output containing two copies of the extensive results.
+This has been fixed, and the simplest workaround is to install the development version of `areal` from GitHub.

 ## Bug Fixes in v0.1.3

 The initial CRAN release contains four known bugs (see Issues